Bani-G/Bani_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/G1wfri5acvk?si=vUckQLzvb-4nGpFE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my final milestone, I built the controller and finished the entire build.
 The controller works via a bluetooth module that is attached to both the robot and the controller.
+The Joystick sits on top of a potentiometer, which works by measuring the displacement of the joystick from the center, and traslates it into servo motor turns.
 My next steps will be to add my modifications which include a battery mount as well as a crane.
 I plan to build a new remote controller so that both the crane and robot can be controlled by one remote.
 To do this, I will research how the controller I just built works.
 Then I will build a new remote.

 # Second Milestone